pk-aduyaw/Sales-Analysis-with-Power-BI/README.md

 # Usage 💻
 To replicate the analysis or explore the data further, follow these steps:

-Clone this repository to your local machine.
+1. Clone this repository to your local machine.
-Install the required dependencies (list dependencies if applicable).
+2. Install the required dependencies from the requirements.txt file with the prompt below:

+`python pip install -r requirements.txt`

-Run the analysis scripts in the specified order.
+3. Run the analysis scripts in the specified order.
-Explore the generated visualizations and insights.
+4. Explore the generated visualizations and insights.
-Modify the code as needed for your specific requirements.
+5. Modify the code as needed for your specific requirements.

 # Contributing 🤝
 Contributions to this project are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

 # License 📄
-This project is licensed under the [license name] License - see the LICENSE file for details
+This project is licensed under the [MIT]() License.

-# Authur:
+# Author:
 Team Nobium